Archive for the 'Money' Category

 Put this all together and we expect the costs for Africa to be quite substantial.
 90 days at $70 a day comes out to $6300 and you add it our additional activities and the total balloons to ~$12000.

-Now, as evident throughout this post, this part of our trip is thusfar the most poorly planned and the most poorly researched.
+Now, as evident throughout this post, this part of our trip is thusf ar the most poorly planned and the most poorly researched.
 So there are bound to be inaccuracies in this, and we would love to have you correct them.
 Any experience in Africa?
 What were your expenses?
 How easily were you able to get around?

 ———-

 So to summarize our entire budget and come to one big number, our entire budget comes to $32000 for two people.
-This presumes our RTW flights are covered with frequent flier miles and is based off of daily projected costs in each area with costs for the additional activites we hope to do factored in as well.
+This presumes our RTW flights are covered with frequent flier miles and is based off of daily projected costs in each area with costs for the additional activities we hope to do factored in as well.
 This number does not include pre-trip costs such as insurance, immunizations, moving, storage, gear, etc. We’ll address these issues and their costs as they come up.

-Southeast Asian Budget
+Southeast Asia Budget

-We were in the midst of outlining our budget for our trip in three parts (see Part 1 - South America) when a weeklong vacation to South Carolina so rudely interrupted us.
+We were in the midst of outlining our budget for our trip in three parts (see Part 1 – South America) when a week-long vacation to South Carolina so rudely interrupted us.
 So now that life is back on its busy schedule, its time for us to finish the last two legs.
 Our second continental stop takes us to Southeast Asia, where we are planning on staying approximately three months.
 We’re breaking our trip down into two categories, every day expenses for our daily food, lodging and necessary transport and activities for all the crazy, unique things we will want to fill our time doing.

 Every Day Expenses